lauraocanaa/quantum-algorithms-foundations/README.md

 This repository implements and validates several of the foundational algorithms of quantum computation using Qiskit.
 Rather than simply reproducing textbook circuits, each notebook develops the mathematical framework behind the algorithm, constructs the quantum circuit from first principles, and compares simulation results with theoretical predictions.
-The project was developed as part of my undergraduate studies in Mathematics and forms part of a broader computational physics portfolio.
+This repository was developed independently alongside my undergraduate Physics studies as part of a broader interest in computational physics and quantum computing.

 ## Overview
 | # | Algorithm | Concept demonstrated | Qubits | Validation Results |